Panthers coach Joel Quenneville resigns in the wake of Blackhawks sexual abuse scandal

 Bettman issued a statement in which he said the NHL agreed with Quenneville’s decision to step down.
 Given that outcome, the commissioner asserted that there was “no need for any further action” by the league regarding Quenneville, though he also said that if Quenneville wanted at some point to regain employment in the NHL, he would need to meet again with Bettman.

-Given his role in the scandal, Quenneville’s assumption of his usual role behind the bench for the Panthers in a game Wednesday night against the Bruins, a win that made the Panthers just the 14th NHL team in league history to start a season with a 7-0-0 record, sparked outrage from some observers.
+Given his role in the scandal, Quenneville’s assumption of his usual role behind the bench for the Panthers in a game Wednesday night against the Boston Bruins, a win that made the Panthers just the 14th team in NHL history to start a season with a 7-0-0 record, sparked outrage.

 Quenneville, 63, was in his third season with the Panthers after an 11-year run with the Blackhawks that started in 2008 and included three Stanley Cups.
-Before that, he coached the St. Louis Blues for eight seasons and the Colorado Avalanche for three, and has a total record of 969-572-77-150.
-Quenneville’s 969 wins are second all-time in NHL history behind only Scotty Bowman, the legendary former coach who is the father of Stan Bowman.
+Before that, he coached the St. Louis Blues for eight seasons and the Colorado Avalanche for three, and he has a total record of 969-572-77-150.
+Quenneville’s 969 wins are second most in NHL history behind only Scotty Bowman, the legendary former coach who is the father of Stan Bowman.

-Bowman, Quenneville and four other top officials then with the Blackhawks were identified in the report as having met on May 23, 2010 — within an hour of Chicago’s victory over San Jose in the Western Conference finals — to discuss the allegation of some sort of “unwelcome sexual advance,” as participants later told investigators they understood the incident at the time.
+Stan Bowman, Quenneville and four other top officials then with the Blackhawks were identified in the report as having met on May 23, 2010 — within an hour of Chicago’s victory over San Jose in the Western Conference finals — to discuss the allegation of some sort of “unwelcome sexual advance,” as participants later told investigators they understood the incident at the time.
 The episode in question, which had taken place approximately two weeks earlier, involved the team’s then-video coach, Brad Aldrich, and a player who was among a group of minor leaguers called up to be on hand to possibly assist during the playoffs.

 The report stated that Bowman recalled Quenneville and then-team president John McDonough making comments during the executives’ meeting “about the challenge of getting to the Stanley Cup Finals and a desire to focus on the team and the playoffs.”
 Bowman was also said to have told investigators that “after learning of the incident, Quenneville shook his head and said that it was hard for the team to get to where they were, and they could not deal with this issue now.”